 Small, versatile, and efficient — the Vega launch system is Europe’s way of launching light satellites to multiple orbits in a single launch.
-Unlike most small rockets, Vega is able to lift payloads ranging from a single satellite up to one main satellite plus additional small satellites and place them into separate orbits on a single mission.
+Unlike most small rockets, Vega can lift payloads ranging from a single satellite up to one main satellite plus additional small satellites and place them into separate orbits on a single mission.

 Vega is a single-body launcher (no strap-on boosters) with three solid rocket stages: the P80 first stage, the Zefiro 23 second stage, and the Zefiro 9 third stage.
 It is a 3 m-diameter vehicle, standing 30 m tall with a liftoff mass of 137 tonnes.
 It also has a liquid-propellant upper module for attitude and orbit control as well as satellite release.